-- 1. Service funded fully by Metro's partners would be given top priority over other service investments. - On corridors identified as under-served in the All-Day and Peak Network, service that is between one-third and fully funded by Metro's partners would be given top priority among the set of investments identified in under-served corridors.
+- 1. Service funded fully by Metro's partners would be given top priority over other service investments. - 2.
+On corridors identified as below their target service levels in the All-Day and Peak Network, service that is between one-third and fully funded by Metro's partners would be given top priority among the set of investments identified in corridors below their target service levels.
 However, this service would not be automatically prioritized above investments to address service quality problems.